 Some recruiters settle for interviewing far more candidates than they’d really like to, but that still doesn’t address the problem.
 How can you truly gauge an applicant’s coding skills in a face-to-face interview?

 What we really want is to find a handful of applicants with the tech skills you're looking for, and use the interview process to identify which will be most suited to your organisation.

 In order to do this, you must cut straight to the core of the issue.
 By testing candidates technical skills against the criteria of the roles you’re hiring for, you can identify the handful best suited to them.
 Pre-interview skills assessments give you more insight into your candidates skills and ability before you meet them.
 Never mind their experience, education, or which of the multitude of coding bootcamps they came through.
 Your screening process must be able to answer the most important question: Would I want this person working for me?

 By successfully assessing this question prior to interviewing candidates, the vast majority of hours with candidates that aren't right for your business (and all the headaches and financial loss associated with them) can be avoided altogether.

 And in the end, what else really matters?

-Our Tungl tech assessments platform can help by screening candidates on their actual ability, not their CV.
+Our ShowTech tech assessments platform can help by screening candidates on their actual ability, not their CV.
 Our anonymised testing allows you to effectively shortlist the best possible candidates for the job.
 Find out how our online skills assessments can help improve your tech recruitment process by getting in touch.